-We need strong managers in organizations.
-They’re the people who make things happen (the proverbial “on time, under budget” person).
+We need good managers in organizations.
+They’re the people who make the day-to-day things happen (the proverbial “on time, under budget” person).
 An individual with strong management skills is an important steward to any organization because they’re focused on results.
-Their ability to analyze, prioritize, and maximize ensures sustainable success.
+Their management work ensures sustainable success.

 Leadership is about people.
-It’s an individual’s ability to do these two things well: influence outcomes and inspire others.
+An effective leader is able to do these two things well: inspire and motivate.

-We also need strong leaders in organizations.
-They’re the ones focused on the “people” side of the house.
+We also need great leaders in organizations.
+A leader focuses on the “people” side of the house.
 They recognize that those executing organizational strategy aren’t machines; they’re humans with emotions and, even those with the best intentions, are inconsistent.
-Leaders are responsible for cultivating an environment where everyone strives to achieve to their potential and contribute to a culture that’s positive, productive, and healthy.
+Leaders inspire people and cultivate an environment where everyone strives to achieve to their potential and contribute to a culture that’s positive, productive, and healthy.

 You can be a manager and not be a leader; the reverse is true too.
 You can be a leader and not be a manager.
 Some of the leadership roles you might fill include parent, volunteer, committee member, employee, and the list goes on.
 Likewise, some of the best leaders in an organization aren’t people managers.
 They’re frontline individuals who set the right tone in their environment and are very effective at inspiring others to achieve at new levels.

-Both managerial and leadership skills have value; but it’s important to understand that each demand different skill sets that contribute to your success in these two areas.
+Both managerial and leadership skills have value, but it’s important to understand that each demands different skill sets that contribute to your success in these two areas.